-- AncestryDNA results of actual Africans (see also this page)
+- AncestryDNA results of actual Africans (see this page)

 - AncestryDNA results of Afro-descended nationalities (for group averages see my spreadsheet, for a comparative analysis see this page)

-- Trans Atlantic Slave Trade patterns (see this section for a full overview) and the history of precolonial population migrations within Africa.
+- Trans Atlantic Slave Trade patterns (see this section for a full overview) as well as the history of precolonial population migrations within Africa.

 I’ll emphasize right away this will be my subjective and personal review albeit based on empirical evidence for the most part 😉